OSSSC-edu/supply-chain.github.io/code-infrastructure-sec.md

 description: "This chapter describes basic notions of security, git-related security options and code infrastructure analysis"
 ---

-# Security in code infrastructure
+# Security in Code Infrastructure

 ### _Outline_ 📋
 In this chapter, we learn about